 3. They give you a browser extension that lets you log in with a click of the mouse (or no clicks!), and manage your account across computers.

-You might already have your computer set up to do this, but with LastPass and One Password, you can set your computer up to log you in to any site automatically.
+You might already have your computer set up to do this, but with a service like LastPass, you can set up your computer to log you in to any site, automatically.
 Further, if you log in to your LastPass account from another computer, or from your phone or tablet, it’ll log you in there, too.

 As a bonus, they also store credit card information and other important data that you need.
-They encrypt it all, so your info is secure.
+And they encrypt it all, so your info is secure.

 I have to pay for this, right?

-But … what happens if LastPass/OnePassword gets hacked?
+But … what happens if my LastPass gets hacked?

 The short answer: nothing.
 All of your data is encrypted, via methods that make decryption practically impossible.
 Your data is safe.
 Not even the folks behind password management tools can see your passwords.

 Every few months, I see news that some large site has been hacked, and millions of passwords have been leaked.
-I used to be afraid.
-Since setting up a password manager, though, I’m not at all concerned.
-I’d love for you to have that same sense of peace.
+That used to freak me out.
+Since setting up a password manager, though, it doesn’t bother me anymore.
+I’d love you to have that same sense of peace.